 Underpinning Core Principles

-At Boyne Hill Nursery, the four guiding principles of the Statutory Framework for the Early Years' Foundation Stage (Early Adopter framework, 2020) shape our practice.
+At Boyne Hill Nursery, the four guiding principles of the Early Years' Foundation Stage Statutory Framework, 2021 shape our practice.

 - Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured